Time to put your new synth skills to the test.

 People with no prior knowledge of synths.
 Or people who think they know something about synths but really don't.
 They just know that tweaking that one button makes a slingshot sound.

-By the end of the series, you should be able to make any synth sound you hear...
+In this course you'll be building your own complete synth patches from scratch.
+By the end, you should be able to recreate any synth sound you hear.